fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The prophets will have another kind of hisab.
 Allah will ask the prophets what response did you get from your nation.

 The hisab for the believers will be private.
 And the hisab for disbelievers will be public and humiliating.

+The Prophet (PBUH) informed us that men will definitely be questioned of the following five things on the Day of Judgment:

+1. Where they spent their life
+2. Where they spent their youth
+3. Where they earned their property
+4. Where they spent their property
+5. Whether they applied what they knew or not

 At divine judgment, the resurrected will stand in a grand assembly, each person's Book of Deeds -- where "every small and great thing is recorded" -- will be read, and ultimate judgment made.
 The resurrected will then walk over the bridge of As-Sirāt, those judged worthy for the Garden continuing to their heavenly abode, those damned to The Fire, falling off the bridge into the pit of Jahannam.
 There will also be a punishment of the grave (for those who disbelieved) between death and the resurrection.